Google My Business Updates

 One important thing to remember here is the ‘I deliver goods and services check box‘.
 If you have a physical address, leave this box unchecked.
 If you provide a service type business, then you need to check the box and move on to the next step.

 Choosing the correct business category is an important step in the setup process.
 You are somehow limited to Google’s predefined list of categories so choose carefully.

 If you currently do not have a website, you should select that option as shown in the image below.
-Most likely you know the importance of having your own website so if you need guidance on planning or help designing a website, feel free to drop us a message.
+Most likely you know the importance of having your own website so if you need guidance on planning or help to design a website, feel free to drop us a message.

-Once all the contact information is filled out correctly and click Next, then you will be asked to confirm your name so Google will mail you a postcard with a unique code which serves to verify your business.
-The postcard takes about 10 days to arrive.
-As soon as you receive it, log back in to your Google account and from the ellipsis menu (the vertically stacked 9 dots in grey circle) which appears on the top right corner of your screen in desktop, and click on My Business icon.
-See image on the right
+Once all the contact information is filled out correctly, click Next, then you will be asked to confirm your name so Google will mail you a postcard with a unique code that serves to verify your business.
+The postcard takes about 7-10 days to arrive.
+As soon as you receive it, log back into your Google account and from the ellipsis menu (the vertically stacked 9 dots in a grey circle) which appears on the top right corner of your screen on the desktop, and click on the My Business icon.
+See the image on the right

 Let’s jump right into it…